hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_whimsical_tea_party_with_anthropomorphic_animals_83d94335-7745-4612-8800-f9bdd08d72b5-0_3.content.md

 ## Decorating Tips

-Our anthropomorphic animal decor is versatile and can be incorporated into any room or style.
+Our An<wbr>thro<wbr>po<wbr>mor<wbr>phic animal decor is versatile and can be incorporated into any room or style.
 Here are some tips for decorating with our decor pieces:

 - Mix and match different designs and sizes for a playful and eclectic look
 - Use them as accent pieces on shelves, mantels, or side tables